ecamp/ecamp3/CONTRIBUTING.md

 When reporting an issue or bug, consider referencing a specific example from 'Dev-Data'.
 Since the data, including IDs, remains consistent, it allows everyone to easily replicate and understand the behavior you're highlighting.

-## Discussions :speech_balloon:
+## Discord :speech_balloon:
 We understand that setting up a development environment can sometimes be tricky, especially with varying systems and configurations.
-If you encounter any issues or face roadblocks during the setup, please don't hesitate to open a Discussion on GitHub.
+If you encounter any issues or face roadblocks during the setup, please don't hesitate to join our Discord server.
-Our core team is happy to help you.
+Our core team and community are happy to help you there.
-In fact, we encourage you to open a [Discussion](https://github.com/ecamp/ecamp3/discussions) whenever you have a question.
+In fact, we encourage you to ask questions, collaborate, and seek support on Discord whenever you hit a roadblock on an Issue.
 Your feedback not only helps us refine the setup process for everyone but also ensures that potential issues are addressed promptly.
-Remember, our support isn't limited to just setup concerns; you're welcome to initiate discussions on any other topic you encounter.
+Remember, our support isn't limited to just setup concerns; you're welcome to discuss any other topics you encounter in our Discord community.